eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 For OpenShift, Codewind is required to run as privileged and as root because it builds container images.
 Run the following commands where `<namespace>` is the namespace into which you plan to install Codewind:
 - For Codewind on OpenShift, you must create the namespace first.
 To do this, enter: `oc create namespace <Codewind-namespace>`.
-- If you are on IBM Public Cloud, you must install Keycloak and Codewind in separate namesapaces, for example, `oc create namespace <keycloak-namespace>` and then `oc create namespace <Codewind-namespace>`.
+- If you are on IBM Public Cloud, you must install Keycloak and Codewind in separate namespaces, for example, `oc create namespace <keycloak-namespace>` and then `oc create namespace <Codewind-namespace>`.

 For both IBM Public Cloud and OpenShift, run the following commands on only the Codewind namespace:
 - Switch to your Codewind-only namespace using: `oc project <Codewind-namespace>`.